alicemunsal/dohex/DoHex2.md

 Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.
 We can think components like in memory **Microservices**.

 A component can contain 1 App, 1 Core and many Adapters as needed.
 * **app**: It's the essential part of the component.
 Other parts are optional but all components must have one app.
 This is the application logic of the component.
 It coordinates other parts and contains automation functionalities.
 App has also contains **ports**.
 Ports are simple interfaces that define contracts between app and adapters.
-Usecases of the component are exposed to driven adapters as a function in this part.
+Usecases of the component are exposed to driving adapters as a function in this part.
 * **core**: This is the business logic or domain logic part of the component.
 It contains real world business rules.
 If domain logic of the component is very simple, we can omit this part and combine application and business logic into usecases of the app part.
 * **adapter**: Adapters are the connection point of the IO devices (databases, web interfaces, rest services, printers, keyboards, ...)
+Driving adapters call app usecases.
+Driven adapters im
 Component part definitions:
 * **lib**: Libraries are used when different data model and/or transformation functions are necessary at that part.
 Each layer gets data from outside layer and transform that data to inner layer data models.
 Libraries are **Side Effect**[^10] free and they provide facade interfaces for usability and testability.
 * **app:** This is the application logic part of the component.
 It's about automation.
 This part contains usecases and if necessary request and response models for the usecases in its lib.
 If business logic is trivial, we can include in this part.